marcanpilami/mongodb-collector/doc/CONFIG.md

 For PRIMARY nodes, three collections will be added containing the monitoring data for the whole replica set.

 The different parameters that can be set:
-* ConnectionString - compulsory - a standard MongoDB connection string
+* ConnectionString - compulsory - a standard MongoDB connection string.
+It will usually be of on these forms:

-An optional item, TargetConnection can be used to specify where to store the data.
-By default, the system will store the data inside the monitored databases themselves.
-This option allows to centralize the data and therefore the publication of the results.
-It has the same syntax as the other connections, with an additional option "DatabaseName" designating the database in which to store the data.
-It is not set by default.
+  * Single instance without authentication: "mongodb://mg1.domain.com:27017"
+  * Replica set without authentication: "mongodb://mg1.domain.com:27017,mg2.domain.com:27017?replicaSet=myreplicaset"
+  * Single instance with authentication (user defined in the admin DB): "mongodb://username:password@mg1.domain.com:27017/admin
+  * Replica set with authentication: "mongodb://username:password@mg1.domain.com:27017/admin?replicaSet=myreplicaset"

+### ResultsStorageConnection

+This specifies where the collected data should be stored.
+It can be the inside one of the monitored instances.

 ### Items